These 8 Localisation Mistakes Can Kill Your App Before it Ever Takes Off

 When you work with limited space in between headers, the other tabs and images, the translated words would not fit in the framework of the design.
 Being unable to deliver an optimal user experience is the worst thing you could do to your users.

-According to a survey by Ipsos MediaCT, more than 40 percent smartphone users browse for apps in the app store.
+According to a survey by Ipsos MediaCT, more than 40 per cent of smartphone users browse for apps in the app store.
 Further, the study says 1 in 4 app users discover an app through search.
-App store optimization is therefore essential to increase your visibility in the new market.
+App store optimisation is therefore essential to increase your visibility in the new market.

-Study the local audience to find the right search terms they use and optimize your content accordingly.
+Study the local audience to find the right search terms they use and optimise your content accordingly.

 Then on, create a compelling app description with strategically placed keywords.
 Add screenshots and videos.
-Localize the iTunes and Google Play Store listings for easier discoverability and readability.
-These two together can increase downloads by as much as 767 percent.
+Localise the iTunes and Google Play Store listings for easier discoverability and readability.
+These two together can increase downloads by as much as 767 per cent.

-Avoid these 8 common app localization mistakes and learn from the apps who’ve tasted localization success.
-The right app localization partners would make this seemingly difficult task manageable and help you succeed in new markets.
+Avoid these 8 common app localisation mistakes and learn from the apps that’ve tasted localisation success.
+The right app localisation partners would make this seemingly difficult task manageable and help you succeed in new markets.